shoeffner/mthesis/src/gaze_library.md

   after the macOS High Sieera update in September 2017, development was done under MacOS High Sierra.
 Ubuntu 14.04 LTS v1711 was not tested live, but built and unit-tested on the Semaphore CI service.
 Unfortunately Gaze was not tested on a Microsoft Windows system.
-For more details, ...

-TODO(shoeffner): Add ref for "more details"

 ## Free and open-source software